Ruby fails to build static under mswin linker error: multiple definitions of _Init_ext

 or I could be utterly wrong. that's a possibility too.

-#5 Updated by nobu (Nobuyoshi Nakada) over 4 years ago
+#5 Updated by nobu (Nobuyoshi Nakada) about 5 years ago

 - Status changed from Assigned to Closed

 - % Done changed from 0 to 100